 Recursive-descent parser is a collection of "parsing procedures" that call each other recursively, mimicking the derivation process.
 This simple scheme cannot be applied if the grammar is left-recursive: a parsing procedure may indefinitely call itself, every time facing the same input.
 Some solutions have been suggested, and they are outlined in Section 9 at the end.
 We present here yet another approach.
 We view parsing as the process of reconstructing the syntax tree of given string.
 For this purpose, we equip parsing procedures with "semantic actions" that explicitly produce that tree.
 Recursive descent reconstructs syntax tree starting from the top.
 We suggest to reconstruct left-recursive portions of the tree bottom-up, by a process that we call "recursive ascent".
 This is also done by procedures that call each other recursively and have their own semantic actions.
 These procedures can be regarded as new parsing procedures.
-We incorporate them into the recursive-descent parser, and the result is recursive-descent parser for a new grammar, referred to as the "dual grammar".
+We incorporate them into the recursive-descent parser, so that recursive ascent is at the end carried out as part of recursive-descent parser for a new grammar, referred to as the "dual grammar".
 The dual grammar is not left-recursive, and its parser produces syntax tree for the original grammar.